AUNGSWANOOgit/WRO-FE-Alphaslack/README.md

   Additional files that support understanding or reproduction of the vehicle.
   This may include setup notes, guides, or reference material.

+## Introduction

+This repository documents the development of our autonomous vehicle for the WRO 2025 Future Engineers category.
+It brings together all parts of the project, including team photos, vehicle design, control software, hardware diagrams, and supporting materials.

+The goal of this repository is to provide a clear overview of our work, show how the vehicle was designed and built, and make it easier to follow the process from concept to demonstration.
+It also serves as a reference for future improvements and as a record of our participation in the competition.

 ---

 ## 1. Mobility